google/osv.dev/docs/faq.md

 Bisection may fail in some cases (e.g. build failures or reproduction flakes) and we may show a narrow range "A:B" of commits instead of an exact commit.
 This means that the result lies in the range of commits from A (exclusive) to B (inclusive).

+## Which version control systems (VCS) do you support?

+Our efforts are currently focused on projects that use git.
+Support for other popular version control systems will be added as we get cycles.

 ## I'm a project maintainer.
 Can I edit the details of OSV entries for my project?

 We are working on a way for project maintainers to edit relevant OSV vulnerabilities.
 Please subscribe to our [mailing list](mailto:osv-discuss@googlegroups.com) for updates on this.